modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ## Adding Products

-All the fields are now added to your product, so now you need to enable your module in the Commerce configuration => Modules.
-Click the name of your module and enable it in test in the overlay that appears.
+All the fields are now added to your product; now you need to enable your module in the Commerce dashboard => configuration => Modules.
+Look for your module and click it to enable it in test in the modal that appears.

-Your new type will now appear when adding products, just select it from the "Type" dropdown in the product form.
-The new shirt size and shirt color fields will be in the shirt tab you created above.
+Your extended type will now appear when adding products under the "Type" dropdown in the product form.
+Since we added a new tab, the new shirt size and shirt color fields will be in the shirt tab you created above.

 ## Making a Transport Package